yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 }
 ```

-###UserProfileUpdatedEvent
+### UserProfileUpdatedEvent

-This event will be thrown when the user profile has been updated, after login.
+This event is triggered when the user profile has been updated, after login.

 ``` java
 @Subscribe